-Elders, prominent Jamaicans to be honoured on Indian Diaspora day
+Elders, prominent Jamaicans to be honoured on Indian Diaspora Day

-KINGSTON Jamaica— Indian Diaspora Day 2021 will be celebrated on Saturday, January 9.
-The day also commemorates the late political and spiritual leader, Mahatma Gandhi's return from South Africa on January 9, 1915.
+INDIAN Diaspora Day 2021 will be celebrated today.
+The day also commemorates the late political and spiritual leader Mahatma Gandhi's return from South Africa on January 9, 1915.

-High Commissioner of India to Jamaica, Rungsung Masakui said that several Indian nationals who have made Jamaica their home will be recognised for their contribution to society.
+High Commissioner of India to Jamaica Rungsung Masakui told JIS News that several Indian nationals who have made Jamaica their home will be recognised for their contribution to society.

 “There are vibrant Indian community members who have settled down in Jamaica, and they have contributed effectively and exceptionally to the society,” he said.

-The High Commissioner said that Benjamin and Dr Muppuri have received the Indian Diaspora Honour Award.
+The high commissioner said that Kenneth Benjamin and Dr Guna Muppuri will receive the Indian Diaspora Honour Award.

-The newly appointed High Commissioner said it is not possible to have a social “gathering” for the elders, in light of the coronavirus pandemic.
-However, he said that members of the High Commission will be visiting the homes of the elders to pay their respects.
+The newly appointed high commissioner said it is not possible to have a social “gathering” for the elders, in light of the coronavirus (COVID-19) pandemic and the need to limit the gatherings to contain the spread of the virus.
+However, he said that members of the high commission will be visiting the homes of the elders to pay their respects.

 “What we are planning to do is just to listen to their stories, just to pay respect to them.
 They have been carrying the torch of our culture.
 They have been battening down the beliefs and culture from one generation to the next,” he pointed out.